 National Origin Discrimination

-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent Houston workers who have been discriminated because of their national origin.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who have been discriminated because of their national origin.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been discriminated because of your national origin you need an attorney that understands your situation and that will fight for you.

 Under both Title VII of the Civil Rights Act of 1964 and the Texas Labor Code discriminating an employee because of their national origin is illegal regardless of citizenship status.
 An employer cannot fire, demote, or affect an employee’s benefits because of their national origin.

 Many times it may be difficult to determine if you have been discriminated because of your national origin.
 Common examples that may be indicative that your employer is discriminating on the basis of national origin are:

 - The use of derogatory remarks regarding an employee’s national origin;

 - Usage of stereotypes regarding one’s national origin;

 - Implementation of an “English Only” rule at work that is not mean to ensure the safe and efficient operation of an employer’s business; and

 - Only allowing people of certain national origins in certain positions.